terryrossi/catalog-lightsail/README.md

-# **Linux Server Project.**
+# **Linux Server Project**

  The purpose of this project is to take a baseline installation of a Linux server and prepare it to host a web applications.

+ We will do the following tasks:

+      1. Create an AWS account.
+      2. Create a new Lightsail instance.
+      3. Create a new `grader` user with `sudo` priviledges.
+      4. Remove login access through passwords (allow access through private key)
+      5. Remove `root` login access.
+      6. Secure our server from a number of attack vectors.
+      7. Install, Update and Upgrade all packages.
-We will secure our server from a number of attack vectors, install and configure a database server, and deploy one of our existing web applications onto it.
+      8. Install and configure a database server.
+      9. Deploy one of our existing web applications onto it.

- To complete this project, we'll use a Linux server instance on AWS (Amazon Lightsail).
+(See more details below under **The Environment**)

+## **SSH Login access for grader user from client**

+`ssh -i /Users/username/Downloads/Keypair-file.pem grader@34.220.60.51 -p 2200`

 ## **The Script**

 The script is written in Python 3.

-##### To execute the script, run: `python catalog.py`
+##### To execute the script, run: `python3 catalog.py`

 ## **The Environment**

 ### Ubuntu Linux server instance on Amazon Lightsail:

-  - A new lightsail instance was created on AWS
-  - A new User has been created for the grader: `grader`.
+      3. Create a new `grader` user with `sudo` priviledges.

           - `sudo adduser grader` From instance terminal.
           - `sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader`
           - `sudo nano /etc/sudoers.d/grader` changed `ubuntus` to `grader`

+      4. Remove login access through passwords (allow access through private key only)

           - `sudo su - grader` to create files with right owner.
           - download key pairs file from AWS account
           - `cd grader`